-Score 4 Binding popular initiatives and referendums are unlawful both nationally and subnationally, as they are considered to be incompatible with the representative system in which voters transfer their sovereignty to their elected representatives.

-At the municipal level, many experimental referendum ordinances have been approved since the 1990s, but the national government has prohibited several ordinances that it alleged gave citizens too much binding influence on either the political agenda or the outcome of political decision-making.
-In 2016, a large number of municipal government mayors, aldermen, councilors, scientists and businessmen initiated "Code Orange" for "civocracy," which aims to involve citizens more in local governance through "citizen pacts" ("burgerakkoord").
-The citizen pacts will replace and/or complement the traditional "coalition pacts" between local political parties, which form the political basis for current policymaking.
-The idea is that in the 2018 elections experiments in more participatory and deliberate local democracy will be legally possible.
+Binding popular initiatives and referendums are unlawful both nationally and subnationally, as they are considered to be incompatible with the representative system.
+At the municipal level, many experimental referendum ordinances have been approved since the 1990s, but the national government has prohibited several ordinances that gave citizens too much binding influence on either the political agenda or the outcome of political decision-making.
+In 2016, a large number of municipal government mayors, aldermen, councilors, scientists and businessmen initiated "Code Orange" for "civocracy," ("citizen power") which aims to involve citizens more in local governance through "citizen pacts" ("burgerakkoord").
+The citizen pacts are intended to replace and/or complement the traditional "coalition pacts" between local political parties, which normally are the basis for policymaking.
+The idea is that after the 2018 elections experiments in more participatory and deliberate local democracy will be legally possible.

 At national level, the issue has been on the political agenda since the 1980s.
 Under pressure from new populist political parties, the Dutch government organized a consultative referendum on the new European Constitution in 2005, using an ad hoc temporary law.
 With turnout of 63.3% of the eligible electorate, this constitution was rejected by a clear majority of 61.5%, sending shockwaves through all EU member states and institutions.

-In September 2014, a bill for an advisory referendum on laws and treaties passed the Senate and was implemented on 1 July 2015.
-Adopted by parliament, signed by ministers and the monarch, this measure allowed for a non-binding referendum on the issue, which involved the mobilization of a minimum of 10,000 votes within a period of four weeks.
-Following this, another 300,000 citizens signed up to support the initial request within a further six weeks.
+In September 2014, a bill for an advisory referendum on laws and treaties passed the Senate, and was implemented on 1 July 2015.
+This bill allows for non-binding referendums on petitions that gain 10,000 signatories within a fourweek period.
+Subsequently, another 300,000 citizens are needed to sign up in support of the initial request within a six weeks period.

 Geen Peil, an ad hoc anti-EU organization, successfully mobilized enough votes for an advisory referendum on the provisional EU association treaty with Ukraine, which was signed by the Dutch government.
-With a 32.3% voter turnout the no-vote (61%) was valid, and the government has since unsuccessfully tried to renegotiate the deal at EU level.
-The unpleasant referendum campaign and its contested outcome will probably reopen the political debate about the desirability of (consultative and binding) referendums in the Netherlands.
+With a mere 32.3% voter turnout, the no-vote (61%) was valid nevertheless, and the government was obliged to renegotiate the deal at EU level.
+The unpleasant referendum campaign and its contested outcome has reopened the political debate about national referendums in the Netherlands.